Application deadline: December 2, 2019, 8:59pm PST. (strict)

 - International students

-- Take the TOEFL English Proficiency test by October, 2018.
+- Take the TOEFL or IELTS English Proficiency test by November 2019.

 - Translate application materials documents (particularly the transcripts)

 - What we look for -- Our main question is, "Will you be successful at Berkeley?"
 We look for evidence in: